microsoft/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 10. In Visual Studio Code, open the **devicesimulation** folder (`Hands-on lab/Resources/devicesimulation`).

-11. Open the **appSettings.json** file, and paste the IoT Hub connection string that you have previously recorded.
+11. Open the **appSettings.json** file and paste the IoT Hub connection string that you have previously recorded.
 Save the file.

-12. Select **View** from the top menu, and select **Terminal** to open a terminal window.
+12. Select **View** from the top menu and select **Terminal** to open a terminal window.

 13. Execute the following command in the terminal window: